akaj-team/draft-kt-conventions/[Final] Kotlin Convention v1.0.0.md

 ### Function

-- If a function returns Unit, the return type should be omitted.
+- If a function returns **Unit**, the return type should be omitted.

 **GOOD**